tekknolagi/isdt/index.md

 ## Overview

-Learn the tools you are expected to know as a working software engineer that make you more efficient at writing better code and tackle problems you previously thought impossible.
+Learn tools you'll be expected to know as a working software engineer, which will help you write better code, collaborate with others, and tackle problems you previously thought impossible.

 Effective software development requires more than just coding skill: in